MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

 - Identify the right parts of your application APIs to render in the capability.

-You, as a plugin maker, must build:
+You, as a maker, must build:
 1. The APIs that match the expectations of the Copilot for Sales capabilities you are trying to extend.
 The API used to extend a capability in Copilot for Sales must accept the required inputs from Copilot for Sales and return the required outputs expected by Copilot for Sales.
-1. A power platform connector with the APIs and oAuth authentication.
+1. A Power Platform connector with the APIs and oAuth authentication.
-1. A copilot plugin that adds the copilot provided descriptions to the connector.
+1. An action that adds the Copilot for Sales provided descriptions to the connector.

     Copilot for Sales doesn't require adherence to a specific API specification.
 The naming of the API or its input/output parameters and structure are not constraints for Copilot.
 Your responsibility is to ensure that your APIs can handle the inputs supplied by Copilot and return the expected outputs.
 Additionally, you must provide appropriate descriptions to enable Copilot to correctly match them during runtime.